satoritechmx/6Med-DotNetCore/README.md

 Use the command dotnet run

-Then use Postman to test CRUD methods.
+Theb use Postman and import the configuration, after that start testing CRUD methods.